Tinkerforge/generators/javascript/readme.txt

 from your JavaScript programs.
 The bindings can be used with Node.js or in your browser.
 This ZIP file contains:

- tinkerforge.tgz   -- Node.js package (install with npm tool)
+ nodejs/tinkerforge.tgz -- Node.js NPM package (install with npm tool)
  nodejs/source/         -- source code of tinkerforge.tgz
  nodejs/examples/       -- Node.js examples for every Brick and Bricklet
- browser/source/   -- source code of the browser version browser/examples/ -- browser examples for every Brick and Bricklet
+ browser/source/        -- source code of the browser version of the bindings browser/examples/      -- HTML examples for every Brick and Bricklet

 For more information about the JavaScript bindings go to: